RDoerfel/extract_tac/README.md

 # extract_tac

-This is a simple tool to extract tacs and mean values from a (dynamic) image given a segmetnation mask.
+This is a simple tool to extract Time Activity Curves (TACs) or single values (such as mean, median, etc.) from dynamic or static image data using a segmentation mask.
+It allows for extracting statistics from multiple Regions of Interest (ROIs) and can handle both static and dynamic images.

 ## Installation

-Easily install it from github with pip:
+Easily install it from GitHub using `pip`:

 ```bash
 pip install git+https://github.com/RDoerfel/extract_tac.git
 ```

 ## Command Line Interface

-The tool provides a command-line interface for extracting Time Activity Curves (TACs) or single values from images based on specified masks and regions of interest (ROIs).
+The tool provides a command-line interface for extracting TACs or single values from images based on specified masks and regions of interest (ROIs).

 ### Usage